primaza/primaza/docs/book/src/entities/servicecatalog.md

 ## Specification

-The definition of a ServiceCatalog can be obtained directly from our [ServiceCatalog CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_servicecatalogs.yaml).
+The definition of a ServiceCatalog can be obtained directly from [ServiceCatalog CRD](https://github.com/primaza/primaza/blob/main/config/crd/bases/primaza.io_servicecatalogs.yaml).
 The specification contains a list of `services` and `claimedByLabels`.

 The `services` contains the following fields: